opencog/atomspace-dht/README.md

   are re-run, so that the atomspace is re-published.
 * It appears to be impossible to saturate the system to 100% CPU usage, even when running locally.
-This might be the reason why its slow: something, somewhere is blocking and taking to long; doing nothing at all.
+This might be the reason why its slow: something, somewhere is blocking and taking too long; doing nothing at all.
 What this is is unknown.
 This is particularly visible with `MultiUserUTest`, which starts at 100% CPU and then drops to single-digit percentages.